muaddibus/bevy_webcam_facial/README.md

 ## Some ideas and use cases of data comming from plugin:
-* Use some interpolation for transforms for smoother transforms like "bevy_easings" or "bevy_mod_interp"
 * Controlling game object transformations (transform, rotate, scale)
 * Object control (car driving, player movement...)
 * Background scene movement in 2D games or background scene movement in 3D top/side view games for better depth perception or 'looking around'
-* Camera FPS like movement (needs easing/interpolation)
+* Camera FPS like movement
 * Rotation around scenes, player or other objects
 * Zooming in scenes (map zoom, scene zoom, sniper zoom...)
 * Scaring horror games to pop beasts on detected face closeup
 * Your imagination...

+*Note: Use some interpolation for transforms for smoother transforms like "bevy_easings" or "bevy_mod_interp"

 ## Examples
 Three examples are provided in [examples] folder: